aridjayarecipes/cutesrecipes.web.app/content/post/1937-easiest-way-to-make-perfect-crispy-brussel-sprouts.md

 1. Rinse Brussels
 1. Cut brussels in half and cut off stocks
 1. Put in a bowl add olive oil (or oil of choice) I also add a little butter for flavor.
 Little goes a long way...
-Don't want them soggy
+Don&#39;t want them soggy
 1. Add seasoning, sea salt, pepper and garlic powder.
 Cook in oven preaheated to 475° for 15 min
 1. Cut up lemon for garnish and squeeze lemon juice.
 Flips brussels over.
 Cook till liking I usually add another ten minutes
 1. Enjoy😊

 However, I have never been able to find a recipe for roasted sprouts that brown and crisp.
 The best crispy brussels sprouts that are sweet, spicy, savory and oh so addicting!
 Crispy roasted brussel sprouts are the quintessential fall side dish that you are going to master - promise!
 These are simple, healthy, flavorful, and perfect every single time.
-Here's how to make the best crispy roasted brussels sprouts in the oven, that are perfectly golden and.
+Here&#39;s how to make the best crispy roasted brussels sprouts in the oven, that are perfectly golden and.

 So that's going to wrap it up with this special food crispy brussel sprouts recipe.
 Thanks so much for reading.
 I am confident that you will make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your family, friends and colleague.
 Thank you for reading.
 Go on get cooking!